 Failing: Any Instructor Candidate who does not successfully complete any written or practical testing will be failed.
-The Instructor Candidate, who fails an evaluative course and would still like to become certified US Sailing Instructor, may re-apply for a future course, at full cost, one year from the original course date.
+The Instructor Candidate, who fails an evaluative course and would still like to become a certified US Sailing Instructor, may re-apply for a future course, at full cost, one year from the original course date.

 Plan of Completion: US Sailing and US Sailing Instructor Trainers assume no responsibility for lack of wind or other acts of nature.
 If the Instructor Trainer’s were unable to complete the evaluation, Instructor Candidate’s are issued a Plan of Completion.
 Arrangements to fulfill the Plan of Completion must be done through the training department within 90 days from its date of its issue.
 There is no fee for completing a Plan of Completion.
 The Instructor Candidate is responsible for any additional expenses.